SmartAudioTools/serializejson/README.rst

 License
 =======

-Copyright 2020 Baptiste de La Gorce
+Copyright 2020 Baptiste de La Gorce.

 For noncommercial use or limited free-trial period commercial use, this project is licensed under the `Prosperity Public License 3.0.0 <https://github.com/SmartAudioTools/serializejson/blob/master/LICENSE-PROSPERITY.rst>`_.